petrasvestartas/compas_package_template/{{cookiecutter.project_folder}}/tutorial/README.md

 ### 1. Adding nanobind Extensions to CMakeLists.txt

-Add the following lines to your CMakeLists.txt to enable the nanobind extensions:
+Add the following lines at the end of your CMakeLists.txt to enable the nanobind extensions:

 ```cmake
 add_nanobind_extension(_vectors_copy src/vectors_copy.cpp)